netscientific

 Glycotest™ Further Strengthens its Intellectual Property Portfolio with an Allowed Chinese Patent

 London, UK – 02 November 2017 – NetScientific plc (“NetScientific”, AIM:NSCI), the transatlantic healthcare IP commercialisation Group, announces that a Chinese patent exclusively licensed to one of its portfolio companies, Glycotest, has been allowed.
-The patent provides broad protection of the assays in Glycotest’s HCC Panel test for early-stage hepatocellular carcinoma (HCC) and the Company’s pipeline tests for liver fibrosis and other serious liver disease.

 This patent expands Glycotest’s existing patent portfolio which has 10 previously granted or allowed patents, protecting multiple aspects of Glycotest’s proprietary liver disease diagnostic platform.
 Glycotest now holds patents in the US, Europe, Japan and Australia covering the use of over 50 unique glycoprotein biomarkers and related assay technology for the diagnosis of liver cancers and other liver diseases.
 These patents have been licensed exclusively on a worldwide basis to Glycotest by Drexel University College of Medicine and the Blumberg Institute of the Hepatitis B Foundation.